James-Oswald/jamesoswald.dev/content/posts/bigoinequality.md

 series = []
 +++

-Recently I came across asympotics inequalities of the form $f(x) \le g(x) + O(1)$ in Li and Vitanyi's [An Introduction to Kolmogorov Complexity and Its Applications](https://link.springer.com/book/10.1007/978-3-030-11298-1), where this notion is used to discuss bounds on the complexity of strings.
+Recently I came across asympotic inequalities of the form $f(x) \le g(x) + O(1)$ in Li and Vitanyi's [An Introduction to Kolmogorov Complexity and Its Applications](https://link.springer.com/book/10.1007/978-3-030-11298-1), where this notion is used to discuss bounds on the complexity of strings.
 In this post I give a brief definition of what this notation means and how it relates to standard asymptotic notation.
 Particulary, I'm only going to talk about the case of $O(1)$, but the same ideas can be extended to $O(h(x))$ for any function $h(x)$.

 ### Standard Big O Asymptotics